-Some of the best Youtube videos we found about Split is featured in our article below with links to pages in our site.
+Some of the best Youtube videos we found about Split is featured in our article below with links to pages on our site.

 Charter a Yacht from Split in the Mediterranean and you should plan to spend as much time exploring the local area by land as you do sailing.
 Beaches in Split are beautiful and a major attraction in the area.
 The historic architecture is fabulous despite much restoration work due to recent troubles.
 Split is one of the most popular tourist destinations in the Mediterranean.

-The prevailing wind in Croatia is from north-westerly, with an average winds less than10 knots.
-Generally, winds increase in the day up to 20 knots making sailing for some exhilarating sailing!
+The prevailing wind in Croatia is from north-westerly, with average winds of less than10 knots.
+Generally, winds increase in the day up to 20 knots making sailing some exhilarating sailing!
 Keep a lookout for the ‘Bora’ – a northeasterly that can surprise you, so check your forecasts regularly.